itzgee.com

 Most breaches walk in through authentication.
 This platform's answer is to have exactly one authentication system — and make it uncompromising.

-mfa from day one
+passwordless from day one

 one login, no password sprawl